mpanighetti/dnd5e-monsters/undead/neta-rousseau.md

 If the party has no books to offer, she will gladly take some life force from one volunteer in exchange.
 This sacrifice subjects the individual to a minor curse which reduces their Hit Point Maximum by 1d4 Hit Points.
 This reduction remains until the curse is removed.

 Like Ulvaeus, Neta also is happy to challenge the party to friendly combat for the information.
-If the party agrees, or if they attempt to attack Neta, a **swarm of animated books** begins to magically swirl about, and a **magma mephit** leaps out of the fireplace.
+If the party agrees, or if they attempt to attack Neta, a **swarm of animated books**[^📚] begins to magically swirl about, and a **magma mephit** leaps out of the fireplace.
 Neta will let her creations fight for her but will defend herself if attacked.

 #### Attributes